Aftercare

 What may occur after a treatment

 Pain relief can be expected immediately or in the ensuring days.
-In some instances, pain may worsen within 24-48 hours of treatment.
-This is considered a normal response.
-Let your acupuncturist know at your next appointment.
+In some instances, pain may decrease after the session and then worsen within 24-48 hours.
+The subsequent increased pain is temporary and considered a positive sign as the body continues to adjust and is releasing any deep-rooted tension in the affected channel(s).
+Inform your acupuncturist at the next appointment.

 Minor bruising at needle insertion site; this is where a needle has hit some blood vessels.
 It is harmless and will disappear within a few days.
 If this happens, let your acupuncturist know at your next appointment.